MilanFIN/loss-of-pressure/README.md

 # Loss Of Pressure

-A Game Boy game developed with gbdk-2020
+A Game Boy game written in C using gbdk-2020

 It's a 2d space fighting game where the player has to evade incoming enemies and shoot them while looking out for pickups for upgrades.